A-polynomials, Ptolemy equations and Dehn filling: Dehn fillings and triangulations

 It remains to consider the single row obtained by combining two rows.
 Since these two rows include the row of slope $h_{N-1}$, the two corresponding entries of $C_N - \NZ_N \cdot B_N$ are $0$ and $2$ in some order.
 These entries are $(C_N)_{p_N} - R^G_{p_N} \cdot B_N$ and $(C_N)_{s_N} - R^G_{s_N} \cdot B_N$, so

 Putting these together, we obtain the remaining entry of $C(r) - \NZ(r) \cdot B_N$ as

 \end{proof}

 We have now proved the following. \begin{prop} There exists an integer vector $B(r)$ such that $\NZ(r) \cdot B(r) = C(r)$.
 The vector $B(r)$ is given by taking a vector $B$ for the unfilled manifold $M$ as in \reflem{UnfilledSignVector}, removing the two pairs of zeroes corresponding to removed tetrahedra $\Delta^\mfc_1, \Delta^\mfc_2$, and then appending: \begin{enumerate} \item a $(0,0)$ corresponding to the tetrahedron $\Delta_{o_0}$; then \item $N-1$ pairs $(0,1)$ or $(0,0)$, corresponding to the first $N-1$ letters of the word $W$.
-For each L we append a $(0,1)$, and for each R we append a $(0,0)$. \end{enumerate} \end{prop} In other words, the entry of $B$ corresponding to the tetrahedron $\Delta_{o_{k}}$, for $1 \leq k \leq N-1$, is $(0,1)$ if the $k$th letter of $W$ is an L, and $(0,0)$ if the $k$th letter of $W$ is an R.
+For each R we append a $(0,1)$, and for each L we append a $(0,0)$. \end{enumerate} \end{prop} In other words, the entry of $B$ corresponding to the tetrahedron $\Delta_{o_{k}}$, for $1 \leq k \leq N-1$, is $(0,1)$ if the $k$th letter of $W$ is an R, and $(0,0)$ if the $k$th letter of $W$ is an L.